mrandolph95/NLP-Performance-Response-Analysis/README.md

 - Data includes usernames, timestamps, like counts, and raw text.

 ### 2. Preprocessing
-- Removal of stopwords, special characters, URLs.
 - Handling of emojis via translation to text using the `emoji` Python package.
-- Spelling correction and lowercasing.
 - Manual and semi-automated labeling of a subset of comments (Positive, Negative, Neutral).

 ### 3. Modeling
 - **Logistic Regression** for baseline.
-- **BERT-based transformer model** (via HuggingFace) for improved performance and nuance.
+- **Transformer-based transformer model** (via HuggingFace) for improved performance and nuance.
-- Evaluation using accuracy, F1-score, precision, and recall.

 ### 4. Bias Mitigation
-- Analysis of model errors on race-related content.
+- Analysis of model errors on dialectial-heavy comments.
 - Adjustments using re-weighting of training samples and subgroup evaluation.

 ## Technologies Used